-Lee Cowles has enjoyed a varied and challenging career, starting as a marine engineer in the Royal Navy before jumping ship into bespoke manufacturing.
-He then made a major turn in career direction by studying for his MBA and moved into the world of business and worked his way up to director at Betfair, the phenomenally successful online gaming company.
-Today Lee is leading another exciting internet business, the fast-growing online publishing company, Blurb.
+Lee Cowles, MD of Europe at Blurb – Lee has enjoyed a varied and challenging career, starting as a marine engineer in the Royal Navy before jumping ship into bespoke manufacturing.
+He then made a major turn in career direction by studying for his MBA and moved into the world of business and worked his way up to director at Betfair, the successful online gaming company.
+Lee then went on to lead another exciting internet business, the fast-growing online publishing company, Blurb.

 As a youngster, what were your career aspirations?